AQE Practice Papers are available to buy from our shop. VISIT SHOP

 Association for Quality Education

-AQE is an alliance of parents, principals, governors and teachers, who believe that the future of post-primary education in Northern Ireland should be based on our excellent secondary and grammar schools and not on imposition of the failed one-size-fits-all comprehensive model.
+The Association of Quality Education started off as an alliance of parents, principals, governors and teachers who believed that the future of post primary education in Northern Ireland should be based on our excellent secondary and grammar schools.

-AQE oppose a system in which schools would be forced to select pupils on the basis of postcode, advocating instead that schools be given the freedom to develop academic, technical and vocational pathways to ensure that all children have the opportunity to attend a school which will cater for their interests and accommodate their needs and abilities.
+AQE opposes a system in which schools would be forced to select pupils on the basis of post code.
+We advocate instead that schools be given the freedom to develop academic, technical and vocational pathways to ensure that all children have the opportunity to attend a school which will cater for their interests and accommodate their needs and abilities.